xcart/xcart-docs/_pages/kb_en/modules/canada_post/canada_post_admin_experience.md

 When you open the **Shipments** section for a new order, you will notice that it already contains a list of shipments.
 This list reflects the way in which the module proposes to split the items from this order into parcels based on the weight limit for one package.

-For example, in the screen below you can see how a large order was split into two parcels so the weight of each parcel does not exceed 10 kilograms:
+For example, below you can see how a large order was split into three parcels so the weight of each parcel does not exceed 10 kilograms:

 <div class="ui stackable three column grid">
   <div class="column" markdown="span">![parcel-1.png]({{site.baseurl}}/attachments/ref_N6PsLLrM/parcel-1.png)</div>